netdata/go.d.plugin/modules/isc_dhcpd/README.md

 sudo ./edit-config go.d/isc_dhcpd.conf
 ```

-Needs `leases_path` (path to the DHCP client lease database), and a list of ip pools to monitor.
+Needs `leases_path` (path to the DHCP client lease database), and a list of IP pools to monitor.
-IP pool `networks` is a space separated list of [ip ranges](https://github.com/netdata/go.d.plugin/tree/master/pkg/iprange#supported-formats).
+IP pool `networks` is a space separated list of [IP ranges](https://github.com/netdata/go.d.plugin/tree/master/pkg/iprange#supported-formats).

 Here is a configuration example: